I’m here to tell you that growing weed indoors step-by-step is easy. Just follow along.

 You might be thinking, “This man is crazy!”, and you’d be right.

-But, letting your plant root strong is a great idea during the seedling stage, and make sure you don’t over water and suffocate the plant.
+But, letting your plant root strong is a great idea during the seedling stage, just make sure you don’t over water and suffocate the plant.

 Over watering is one of the biggest mistakes you can make, but we’ll get to that in a bit.